 - ‘Theater of the Oppressed’ group, uses theater to inspire social and political change by giving each side the opportunity to stand in the shoes of the other.
 The theater techniques also serve to help their communities overcome the personal trauma of the conflict.

-- Mobilize broad and effective bi-national, non-violent activities promoting freedom and security for both peoples.
+- Mobilize broad and effective non-violent activism, promoting freedom, dignity and equality.

 - Monthly Freedom Marches – Since November 2015, CfP has been holding monthly marches in strategic locations accessible to both Palestinians and Israelis, mainly along Route 60 in the West Bank, just south of Jerusalem.
 The marches incorporate puppets, music, and other creative expression to show their communities that Israelis and Palestinians together are seeking an end to the occupation through non-violence.

-- Nonviolent protests are organized against road blocks, house demolitions, confiscation and expropriation of Palestinian land by Israeli authorities.
+- Nonviolent protests, demonstrations and sit-ins are organized against road blocks, house demolitions, confiscation and expropriation of Palestinian land by Israeli authorities.

 - Catalyze a mass change in public opinion.

 - The Joint Israeli-Palestinian Memorial Day Ceremony.
 This ceremony is held annually on Israel’s traditional Memorial Day, constituting a unique alternative service for Israelis and Palestinians to commemorate all those whose lives have been lost in this conflict.
 Over the past 11 years Israelis and Palestinians have come together in Tel Aviv to attend the Ceremony.
-In 2017, 4500 people attended in Tel Aviv, along with a parallel joint ceremony was held in Beit Jala to accommodate those denied entry permits by the Israeli authorities.
-50,000 people worldwide watched via live-stream.
-The ceremony’s primary message each year is that we can, together, break free from the cycle of violence.
+In 2020, 200,000 people attended viewed the event worldwide, making it the largest joint Israeli-Palestinian peace event ever in history.

 - Encounter: This program allows Israelis and Palestinians to encounter the “other” and learn about each other’s narrative.
 It allows people to know and understand the personal transformation of someone from the “other side” and begin to change their own understanding of the conflict.
 The Encounters are open to the public, in a variety of venues, and are also geared to specific target groups such as high schools, youth groups, pre-army preparatory schools and more.
 In 2016, the combatants met over 3000 people in 68 different encounter events.